anojndr/RAG-Forge/README.md

     ```

 4.  **Run the API Server:**
-    The server will automatically create a Python virtual environment and install necessary packages on first run.
+    The server will automatically validate dependencies, create a Python virtual environment (`venv`), and install necessary packages on the first run.
     ```bash
     go run main.go
     ```